tulibraries/cob_datapipeline/doc/production-solr-collection-swap-process.md

 # Production Solr Collection Swap Process Steps

 This document outlines the expected steps needed to complete the Full Reindex Process to go from exporting data from Alma to having it live in the Production Library Search.
-This is intended as a checklist for the person responsible for shepherding the process to ensure that the steps that the required manual steps are followed.
+This is intended as a checklist for the person responsible for shepherding the process to ensure that the required manual steps are followed.

 These steps are broken down into three sections as these parts can be run sequentially, but they may also be run independently.